BattletechModders/CBTBehaviorsEnhanced/README.md

 Each of these attacks have various statistics that can modify their damage, and unique configuration details.
 Those are covered in the sections below.

 The AI will always choose to use the most powerful melee attack they have.
 Attacks that inflict unsteady will be prioritized when the target has evasion pips, but otherwise the attack with the greatest expected target damage will be selected.
 This can result in the AI tripping or killing itself.

+This mod incorporates the functionality of Mophyum's [Melee Mover](https://github.com/morphyum/meleemover/).
+This allows units to use sprint movement for melee, and allows them to move while engaged in combat.

 ### Charge Attacks